 By: Francis G.X.
 Pileggi* and Chauna A. Abner**

 This is a compilation of selected key Delaware court decisions, rules, and customs to guide out-of-state attorneys admitted to practice in Delaware pro hac vice, or non-Delaware lawyers who collaborate on Delaware litigation with Delaware counsel.
+(This is an updated version of an article I co-authored with Kevin F. Brady many years ago.)

 The Role of Delaware Counsel